Jump Aero JA1 Pulse

 www.jumpaero.com

-Jump Aero was founded in mid-2019 by Carl Dietrich, President/Chief Designer, Jeff Myjak, Head of Fabrication and Anna Dietrich, Director with their headquarters located in Petaluma, California and the fabrication center in Chelsea, Massachusetts (USA).
-The company was in stealth mode until the public announcement of their company which took place on January 7, 2020.
+Jump Aero Incorporated was founded in mid-2019 by Carl Dietrich, President and Chief Designer, Jeff Myjak, Head of Fabrication and Anna Dietrich, Director with their headquarters located in Petaluma, California, USA and the fabrication center in Chelsea, Massechusetts, USA.
+The company has been in stealth mode until the public announcement of their company on January 7, 2020.
+The aircraft they were designing was also in stealth mode from the beginning.
+On September 7, 2023, Jump Aero unveiled the design of their electric vertical takeoff and landing (eVTOL) first response multicopter aircraft.
+(Image credits: Jump Aero Incorporated)

 The company is seeking input from the first responder community to help them with the correct specifications needed for this type of aircraft in a first responder situation.
 Jump Aero is currently hiring.